ASE-2024-BugBusters/JoyJoin/README.md

 ### Integration Testing
 Integration tests, as mentioned earlier, were performed to validate the interaction between different components of the system, especially at the endpoint level.
 ### Static Code Analysis
 We integrated static code analysis tools, such as Qodana, into our CI pipeline to automatically check our code for potential issues and improvements.
 This proactive approach enabled us to maintain code quality and catch issues early in the development process.
+Have a look at `images/QodanaExample.png`

 ## Quality Check Steps
 Quality checks were an integral part of our development workflow, ensuring that our code adhered to established standards and best practices.
 These steps were incorporated into our CI pipeline and development process: